Berlin Fire Brigade: Berlin Concept "LHF": Fire Engine with comprehensive technical equipment

-The LHF (fire and rescue vehicle, German: Lösch- und Hilfeleistungsfahrzeug) is a special vehicle concept of the Berlin Fire Brigade.
+The LHF (fire and rescue vehicle, German: Lösch- und Hilfeleistungsfahrzeug, Fire Extinguishing and Assistance Vehicle) is a special vehicle concept of the Berlin Fire Brigade.
 The vehicles can be used for firefighting as well as for various technical assistance (e.g. car accident, train accident, door opening, cutting, sealing).
-Their loading is very similar to that of "HLF", which are used very frequently in Germany.
+Their loading is very similar to that of "HLF - Fire Emergency Team Vehicle", which are used very frequently in Germany.
 However, LHF in Berlin are shorter and therefore more agile in narrow streets.

 LHF 16/16

 The first LHF was put into service with the fire brigade in early 1983.
 Compared to the extinguishing group vehicles and tank fire engines that were common at the time, the LHF is more extensively equipped with devices for technical assistance.
-It should be an all-round vehicle for firefighting and assistance.
+The LHF rescue pumper is an all-round vehicle for firefighting and technical rescue.
 The LHF 16/16 has a fire pump with a capacity of 1,600 L / min at 8 bar, a water tank with 1,600 L and a permanently installed foam agent tank with 400 L foam concentrate.
 For technical assistance, the vehicle is equipped with a hydraulic rescue kit consisting of rescue scissors, spreader and a rescue ram with an additional hand pump.